Henryrjung/08_README_Generator/README.md

 WHEN I click on the links in the Table of Contents THEN I am taken to the corresponding section of the README
 ```

+## How to use

+when provided the prompts enter your information and a readme will be generated in the readme folder
 ## Links

 Github Repo: https://github.com/Henryrjung/08_README_Generator